Eliza Dushku

-Eliza Patricia Dushku (/ˈdʊʃkuː/; born December 30, 1980) is an American therapist and retired actress.
+Eliza Patricia Dushku (/ˈdʊʃkuː/; born December 30, 1980) is an American and Albanian former actress.
 Dushku starred as Faith in the supernatural drama series Buffy the Vampire Slayer (1998–2003) and its spin-off series Angel (2000–2003).
 She also had lead roles in the Fox supernatural drama series Tru Calling (2003–2005) and the Fox science fiction series Dollhouse (2009–2010), for which she was a producer.

 Dushku had starring roles in various films, including True Lies (1994), Bye Bye Love (1995), Bring It On (2000), Jay and Silent Bob Strike Back (2001), The New Guy (2002), Wrong Turn (2003), On Broadway (2007), The Scribbler (2014), Jane Wants a Boyfriend (2015), and Eloise (2016).
 She has also done voice work for numerous video games and animated films.

-Dushku has since retired from acting and now works as a therapist and mental health advocate.
+Dushku has since retired from acting after getting her Masters Degree in Counseling.
+She now works as a therapist and mental health advocate.

 Early life

 Dushku was born in Boston and raised in Watertown, Massachusetts, the only daughter and youngest of the four children of school teacher and administrator Philip Dushku and Judy Dushku, a political science professor.
 Dushku's father was Boston-born, of Albanian heritage, with his parents coming from the city of Korçë.
 Her parents were divorced before she was born.

 Dushku's mother was a member of the Church of Jesus Christ of Latter-day Saints, and Dushku and her three brothers were raised as members of the Church.
 She attended Beaver Country Day School in Chestnut Hill, Massachusetts, and graduated from Watertown High School.